StephenLovell/boostrap-grid-less/README.md

 # Summary

-This file is a first past attempt at converting the new Bootstrap 4 Grid system (mixins) from SCSS to LESS.
+This is a first past attempt at converting the new Bootstrap 4 Grid system (mixins) from SCSS to LESS.

 I tend to have need to both languages for different projects so having the same functionality in both places seemed like a good idea.